 Michelin is quite a well-known brand when it comes to tires, and that should offer a bit of comfort.

-They are designed to make minimal noise to give you a quiet and comfortable ride.
-It uses such precision and expert engineering to produce these honda accord tires that reduce vibrations.
+These all-season touring tires from Michelin are designed to provide a quiet and comfortable driving experience because it makes minimal noise.
+It uses such precision and expert engineering to produce these Honda Accord tires that reduce vibrations.

-It has an excellent grip of the road which results in shorter stopping during rain or snow, and you can thank the silica in the treads and the rain grooves for that.
-More sensitive steering and equals to more safety on the road.
+The Michelin Premier tire has an excellent grip of the road which results in shorter stopping during rain or snow, and you can thank the silica in the treads and the rain grooves for that.
+More sensitive steering and equals more safety on the road.

-This might sound a bit strange (or maybe a lot) , but these tires contain sunflower oil.
-This will improve the flexibility of the EverGrip Compound in colder temperatures, basically making driving in the snow safer and giving you more control.
+This might sound a bit strange (or maybe a lot) , but the Michelin Premier all-season touring tires contain sunflower oil.
+This will improve the flexibility of the EverGrip Compound in colder temperatures, basically making driving in the snow safer and giving you more control and performance on the tires.

-- These Honda tires have exceptional wet grip for rainy day driving.
+- These Michelin Honda Accord tires have exceptional wet grip for rainy day driving.

-- With the ability to reduce road noise and vibrations, you get a more comfortable ride.
+- With the ability to reduce road noise and vibrations, you get a more comfortable ride on these tires.

 - A set of tires won’t dig too deep into your wallet (even though it’s still a hefty amount).

-- Sunflower oil added for higher performance in the snow.
+- Sunflower oil is added to these Michelin tires for higher performance in the snow.

-- You will take a hit on fuel economy.
+- You will take a hit on fuel economy with this tire

 2 – Goodyear Assurance Comfortred Touring

-We bet a lot of you were waiting for a mention of Goodyear.
-Goodyear knows tires, and with Goodyear, you’ll have a good year driving.
+We bet a lot of you were waiting for a mention of a Goodyear tire.
+Goodyear makes the best tires, and with Goodyear Assurance, you’ll have a good year driving.

 Do you hate vibrations and being jolted around when the ground is uneven?
-Well you’re in luck because these tires for Honda Accord contain 20% more cushion than the average passenger tires we review.
+Well, you’re in luck because these best tires for Honda Accord contain 20% more cushion than the average passenger tires we review.

-All-season tires are built to last year-round, in any driving condition.
+This all-season tire is built to last year-round with great performance, in any driving condition.

-- It’s an all-season tire that lasts you all year in any driving condition.
+- It’s an all-season touring tire that gives a great performance that lasts you all year in any driving condition.

-- The asymmetric tread design offers more control and increased handling.
+- The asymmetric tread design of the tire offers more control and increased handling.

-- Contains dual comfort zones in the sidewalls and the tread.
+- The tire contains dual comfort zones in the sidewalls and the tread.

-- With 20% more cushion than the average design, it offers a more comfortable ride.
+- With 20% more cushion than the average design, this tire offers a more comfortable ride.

 - More reliable traction for touring.